jreisinger/hellogrpc/README.md

 # gRPC

 gRPC is an open source Remote Procedure Call (RPC) framework by Google.
 RPC is an inter-process communication (IPC) technique in networked (distributed) computing.
-Remote procedure call is when a program calls a procedure (subroutine, function) to execute in a different address space, commonly on another computer, as if it were a normal local procedure call.
-Without the programmer explicitly coding the details for the remote interaction.
+Remote procedure call is when a program calls a procedure (subroutine, function) to execute in a different address space, commonly on another computer, as if it were a normal (local) procedure call.
+And the programmer doesn't have to explicitly code the details for the remote interaction.

 Main usage scenarios
 * efficiently connecting polyglot services in microservices style architecture